The Big Book of Homemade Products offers simple instructions for turning your homegrown, fresh herbs into personal care products.

 She gets me.

-Jan’s simple instructions and explanations leave me no more excuses: It’s time for me to make time to nurture my own health and wellbeing (and that of my family) by making more of my own homemade products.
+Jan’s simple instructions and explanations leave me no more excuses: It’s time for me to nurture my own wellbeing (and that of my family) by making more of my own homemade products.